-- 1. Research and analyze clothing for particular periods in history and the relationship to the theatre, stage, and script. - Introduce fabric basics, distinguishing differences in fabric weaves and fibers; identify fabric names and their sewing properties and practical usage. - Practice techniques of cutting, sewing, craftmaking (including textiles and millinery), and building and finishing the costume design using sewing machines, scissors, needles, threads, steaming and ironing equipment. - Draft costume patterns for the stage by using paper, tape, tape measures, and muslin. - Analyze the use of line, texture, color, and form in the creation of costume design in American, European, Hispanic, African, and/or Eastern/Asian theatrical societies. - 6.
-Evaluate costs and budgeting for costumes in the theatre.
+- 1. Research and analyze clothing for particular periods in history and the relationship to the theatre, stage, and script. - 2.
+Practice body measuring, pulling costumes, fitting, garment measuring, garment alterations, show maintenance, and laundering theatrical costumes.
+Learn intricate clothing alterations. - Study a wide range of fabrics, distinguishing differences in fabric weaves and fibers.
+Identify fabric names and their sewing properties and practical usage.
+Practice sewing knits on the overlock and blind hemmer. - 4.
+Practice techniques of cutting, sewing, craftmaking (including textiles and millinery), and building and finishing the costume design using sewing machines, scissors, needles, threads, steaming and ironing equipment.
+Learn and practice the usage of the overlock and blind hemmer machines. - 5.
+Draft a custom body block and fit it. - 6.
+Analyze the use of line, texture, color, and form in the creation of costume design in American, European, Hispanic, African, and/or Eastern/Asian theatrical societies. - 7.
+Analyze a script, create a costume plot, and evaluate costs and budgeting for costumes in the theatre.